coverclock/com-diag-hazer/README.md

-The remaining lines are, for each satellite being received (which is often a superset of those that contributed to the current solution): its identifying number (for the GPS constellation this is the Pseudo-Random Noise code number), its elevation, azimuth, and signal/noise ratio, and the constellation of it is a member.
+The remaining lines are, for each satellite being received (which is often a superset of those that contributed to the current solution): its identifying number (for the GPS constellation this is its Pseudo-Random Noise code number), its elevation, azimuth, and signal/noise ratio, and the constellation of which it is a member.

     GSV [01] sat   2 elv 78 azm 254 snr 30dBHz con GPS